acorn-io/runtime/docs/docs/100-Reference/03-Acornfile.md

 // The Acornfile is a cue syntax.
 CUE is a superset of JSON, so all valid JSON is CUE.
 In CUE you don't
 // need to quote most keys, comments using // are supported, and trailing commas are optional.

 // Definitions of containers to run.
-The key of will be used as the container name and must be a valid
+The key will be used as the container name and must be a valid
 // short DNS name.
-The container(s) will be accesible through DNS by this short name.
+The container(s) will be accessible through DNS by this short name.
 The keys have to be
 // unique across containers, jobs, cronjobs, and routers.
 containers: {
  // A definition of a container to run.
-The scale field below will determine how many containers from this
+The scale field below will determine how many containers should be run from this
  // one definition.
 At runtime each container will have a unique hostname.
  sample: {
   // The Docker/OCI image to run for this container.
 Either image or build must be specified
   image: "some-docker/image:v1.0.0"

   // Build the image to run from a Dockerfile.
-This can either be a path to where the Dockerfile
+This can be the directory where the Dockerfile is located
+  // or full build definition.
-  // for example:
+  // For example:
   //
   //    build: "./image"
   //
-  // The above will is the same as {dockerfile: "./image/Dockerfile", context: "./image"}
+  // The above is the same as {dockerfile: "./image/Dockerfile", context: "./image"}
-  // is or full build definition like below.
   build: {
    // Build arguments to pass to the Docker build.
    buildArgs: {
     param1: "value"
    }
-   // The context root of the Docker build relative to the root of the acorn build
+   // The context root of the Docker build relative to the root of the Acorn build
    context: "./subdir"
-   // Location of the Dockerfile to use relative to the root of the acorn build, not the context path
+   // Location of the Dockerfile to use relative to the root of the Acorn build, not the context path
    dockerfile: "./subdir/otherdir/Dockerfile"
    // The multi-stage build target to build in the Dockerfile
    target: string | *""